 AVID in Shakopee

-Established in 2013, Shakopee AVID serves almost 200 students in grades 7-12.
+Established in 2013, Shakopee AVID serves students in grades 7-12.
 Each year, students in grades 6-10 are selected to be invited to apply to be in the AVID class for the following school year based on a set criteria.
 Students who would like to enroll in the class must complete an application and be interviewed before being considered for possible selection for AVID.
-Shakopee's first two classes of AVID seniors in 2018 and 2019 graduated with 100 percent college acceptance and received a combined total of an estimated $2 million in scholarship offers.
-The AVID senior Class of 2020 has received more than $2.4 million in scholarship offers.
+Each year, Shakopee's graduating AVID senior class receives numerous scholarship offers and acceptances to colleges and universities.

 AVID is a challenging elective class held every day during the school day.
 It is not an after-school or remidial program.
 AVID students are required to take at least one rigorous course, such as an accelerated, AP, or CIS course, each year.
 AVID students learn valuable skills, such as writing, note-taking, reading, inquiry, collaboration, organization, public speaking, and critical thinking, all of which can help them succeed in these rigorous classes as well as all of their other classes.
 AVID students learn to succeed via their individual determination and take responsibility for their learning.